Chapter 5: Getting prepared: Safety and risks

 Is there carpet that may make moving a Hoyer or other lift difficult?

-For each question below, answer yes or no, and consider any thoughts or comments you may have about it.
+For each question below, answer yes or no, and consider any thoughts or comments you may have.

 Is there clutter that affects safety?